Ever since its arrival in 2010, Instagram has steadily grown to become one of the most dominant social media platforms in the world.

 Share For Share on Instagram (S4S)

 In our Instagram Domination course, in which we give away the secrets behind our own Instagram marketing strategy, we teach a whole section on S4S, also known as share-for-share.
-For us, S4S is one of the biggest reasons we were able to grow our Instagram to half a million real Instagram followers in just one year.
+For us, S4S is one of the biggest reasons we were able to get half a million Instagram followers in just one year.

 S4S is a tactic where you have another account share your content in return for you sharing theirs.
 We believe that there is no better way to introduce your brand to a new and relevant audience and it remains completely unaffected by Instagram’s constant algorithm changes.